 Justin has published in numerous surgical journals and has presented at conferences both nationally and internationally.
 He has been an invited Chair of Rhinological Surgery Sessions in Ear, Nose and Throat Meetings in the UK.
 Justin has also been actively involved in the teaching of medical students and registrars, mainly through the University of Sydney as an Honorary Associate.

 In his spare time, Justin enjoys spending time with his family, playing the violin, fishing and skiing.

-Surgeon: Dr Payal Mukherjee is an adult and paediatric Ear, Nose and Throat (ENT) surgeon with special skills in advanced ear surgery.
+Surgeon: Associate Professor Payal Mukherjee is an adult and paediatric Ear, Nose and Throat (ENT) surgeon with special skills in advanced ear surgery.
 Following her ENT training in Sydney, she attained further subspecialty post-fellowship training in otology, Cochlear implantation and lateral skull base surgery in Oxford and London.

 Dr Roth is a dual fellowship trained Facial Plastic Surgeon and a paediatric and adult Ear, Nose, Throat, Head and Neck Surgeon.
 He specialises in ageing face rejuvenation, facelift, necklift, rhinoplasty, otoplasty and nose and sinus problems.
 As a head and neck trained surgeon Dr Roth specialises in cosmetic surgery only on the face and neck.